School Leaver CV: Template, Examples & Writing Guide

 - However, if you’ve taken a GCSE that directly relates to the job you're applying for, be sure to include it to show added relevance.

-5. Complete your school leaver work experience section
+5. Complete a school leaver work experience section

-If you have no experience whatsoever, then feel free to omit this section.
-However, it’s vital to include any experience you do have.
-Any work experience at all is a big advantage when you’re writing a school leaver's CV.
-Here’s how to do it right.
+If you have no experience whatsoever, feel free to omit this section.
+However, it’s vital to include any relevant experience you do have, as it’s a significant advantage when you’re writing a school leaver's CV.

-- List your most recent job first, then move backwards chronologically.
+- List the most recent job first, then move backwards chronologically.

-- For each role, include your job title, employer’s name, employment dates (write “present” if you still work there), and up to six bullet points describing your role.
+- For each role, include a job title, employer’s name, employment dates (write “present” if you still work there), and up to six bullet points describing your role.

-- Use strong action verbs like assisted, managed, or created to begin each point.
+- Use strong action verbs, such as assisted, managed, or created, to begin each point.

 - Tailor this section to the job advert by highlighting relevant experience that matches the employer’s requirements.